Crivella/ocr_translate/docs/source/user/envs.rst

         and downloaded models will be stored here.
     * - :code:`LOAD_ON_START`
       - false
-      - Will automatically load the most used
+      - :code:`most`: Load the most used models and the respective languages

+        :code:`last`: Load the last used models and languages

         source/destination languages and most used models